ansible/ansible/docsite/rst/become.rst

 Each allows you to set an option per group and/or host

 ansible_become
-    equivalent to ansible_sudo or ansbile_su, allows to force privilege escalation
+    equivalent to ansible_sudo or ansible_su, allows to force privilege escalation

 ansible_become_method
     allows to set privilege escalation method

 ansible_become_user
-    equivalent to ansible_sudo_user or ansbile_su_user, allows to set the user you become through privilege escalation
+    equivalent to ansible_sudo_user or ansible_su_user, allows to set the user you become through privilege escalation

 ansible_become_pass
-    equivalent to ansible_sudo_pass or ansbile_su_pass, allows you to set the privilege escalation password
+    equivalent to ansible_sudo_pass or ansible_su_pass, allows you to set the privilege escalation password

 New command line options